prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/ethereum-hardware.md

 Before you spend money on an expensive mining GPU, you probably want to know if you'll see a good return on your investment (see our guide on [Ethereum mining profitability](/crypto-mining/ethereum-mining-profitability/)).

 Look no further.
-We are here to tell you that **if you use the above mining GPUs, you'll see a great return on your investment.**
+We are here to tell you that **if you use the above mining GPUs, you'll see a great return on your investment.** However, you can't use any GPU.
+Some are better than others when it comes to mining.
+For example, the [GTX 1060](/crypto-mining/gtx-1060-review/) is a great GPU for gaming, but it's not the best mining GPU on the market in its price range.

 ![Ethereum Mining ROI](/img/cryptocurrency/ethereum-mining-profitability.png "Ethereum Mining ROI")